FbW-WD-23-E05-B/Lessons/01_Basic-Digitl-Literacy/1.7_review/review.md

 - then you will commit to the repo
 - Both add and commit at the same time 'commit -am ""`
 - Difference: git add (staging the file/files that have changes or that you want to stage), git commit (committing your work, saving a timestamp/mark in your git history)
+- _good commit message_: descriptive, to the point and short

+### What is a branch?

+- parallel branch (to the main)
+- copy of the main, work on this new copy/moving ahead, then we add the copy to main and make a new version of main
+- branches of tree -> make changes without disturbing others work, then move it into main
+- Take a copy (isolate it), allowing more people to work on the same project
+- branch -> a pointer to a snapshot (commit) of your changes

+### What does the command git branch do without any options/arguments?

+List branches that you have locally (show which branch your on)

+### Two ways to create a branch and move onto it in one command:

+git switch -c [nameofbranch]
+git checkout -b [nameofbranch]

+### What is the difference between local and remote repositories?

+    Local repo:

+- your the only person who has the repo / the repo resides on your computer Remote repo:
+- The repo reside online/hosted (github), all team members have access to it

 ---